-Rick Blumen is co-chair of the Finance Group and former chair of the firm’s Partners’ Committee.
-He represents lead arrangers, lenders, borrowers, private equity firms and underwriters in a variety of finance transactions, including secured and unsecured syndicated credit facilities, private placements, high-yield debt offerings, acquisition financings, recapitalizations, first- and second-lien loans, mezzanine financings and pre-petition workouts and restructurings.
+Rick Blumen represents lead arrangers, lenders, borrowers, private equity firms and underwriters, and has served as counsel to several of the largest U.S. commercial banks and their affiliates, and Fortune 500 companies, in a variety of finance transactions.
+These transactions include secured and unsecured syndicated credit facilities, private placements, high-yield debt offerings, acquisition financings, recapitalizations, first- and second-lien loans, mezzanine financings and pre-petition workouts and restructurings.

 - Represented a leading global investment management company in connection with its $1.25 billion syndicated credit facility.

 - Counsel to the lead arranger and agent in connection with a $500 million letter of credit facility provided to one of the largest air delivery and freight services companies in the world.

 - Counsel to a publicly traded consumer products company in connection with its $330 million debt recapitalization consisting of syndicated bank debt and a public bond offering.

 - Counsel to the lead arranger and agent in connection with a $525 million acquisition financing, creating the largest Anheuser-Busch distributor in the United States.

 - Represented a plastic packaging manufacturer (a portfolio company of a private equity firm) in connection with its $730 million debt recapitalization and related consent solicitation/tender offer for its public bonds.

 - Represented the lead arranger and agent in connection with a $345 million acquisition financing for a publicly traded air transport company.

 - Counsel to a publicly traded provider of specialized insurance products in connection with its private and public debt financings in excess of $1 billion.

 - Represented the lead arranger and agent in connection with a $400 million syndicated credit facility to a leading pharmaceutical care provider.

 - Represented a private equity sponsor in connection with financing and refinancing transactions for seven of its portfolio companies.

 - Counsel to the lead arranger and agent in connection with a $150 million asset-based credit facility to a publicly traded media company.

 - Counsel to the lead arranger and agent in several Islamic financing transactions to the portfolio companies of a private equity sponsor.